vishal-handa/m4-6-node--rest-apis/__lecture/lecture-1-rest-apis.md

 ---

-### REST is cacheable.

-- The client, the server and any intermediary components can all cache resources in order to improve performance.

----

 ### REST provides a uniform interface between components.

 - This simplifies the architecture, as all components follow the same rules to speak to one another.
 - It also makes it easier to understand the interactions between the different components of the system.

----

-### REST is a layered system.

-- Individual components cannot see beyond the immediate layer with which they are interacting.
-- This allows components to be independent and thus easily replaceable or extendable.

----

-### More Opinions

-- It should use web standards where they make sense
-- It should be friendly to the developer and be explorable via a browser address bar
-- It should be simple, intuitive and consistent to make adoption not only easy but pleasant
-- It should provide enough flexibility to power majority of the Enchant UI
-- It should be efficient, while maintaining balance with the other requirements

 ---